Factories that run 'lights out' are fully automated and require no human presence on-site... these factories can be run with the lights off.– Wiki

 - People don't tend to include the French punch-card looms as numerical control systems, though I can't see why not: they were stateless programmable machines that could handle only one task, just like the early NC systems.
 They happened not to use digital computers to interpret the program, and had no internal data representation (memory), but I haven't seen anyone say that these are the defining features of NC.
 Maybe "ability to perform arbitrary manual work" is the distinguishing one?

-- I cannot find good top-level estimates of world depreciation.
-See chart 28 here for the only evidence I could find: ~12% depreciation per year for the UK.
+- Re: "12%".
+I cannot find good top-level estimates of world depreciation.
+The average of these few countries seems to be about 12%.
+See also chart 28 here for UK evidence: ~12% depreciation per year.

 - Do read the comments on that article; a heart-warming instance of critical attention producing better research by co-operation.
 Public redrafting!
 Why the internet doesn't do this more often...